 If not satisfied: apply $\hat{u}_i^*(t_k;t_k)$, set $k = k+1$, go to step (2) \end{enumerate} \item End \end{enumerate} \end{alg}

-\begin{rem} The only two ingredients that are being shared between the agents are $\theta(t_k)$ at time $t_k$ and $flag$ which is set such that the other agent knows that $\theta$ is updated.
+\begin{rem} If the rendezvous condition is not satisfied, the only information that is sent from an agent $i$ at time $t_k$ is $\theta(t_k)$, and other agents use that $\theta$ as they receive it.
 Therefore, the algorithm is able to run in parallel and sequentially, see e.g. \cite{richards2007robust}. \end{rem}